 REDUCE YOUR CARBON FOOTPRINT WITH RECLAIMED WOOD

-As a society, we’re all becoming more aware of just how important our choices as businesses, groups, and individuals are and how they affect our planet and its environment.
-As a supplier of sustainable reclaimed wood, we’re proud to offer a product that is both unique for our customers and ecologically friendly.
+We’re all becoming more aware of just how important our choices as businesses, groups, and individuals are and how they affect our planet and its environment.
+As a supplier of sustainable reclaimed wood, we’re proud to offer boards and planks that are both unique for our customers and ecologically friendly.

 What is Carbon negative, you ask?
 Keep reading.